 In its continuous revision system, Florida has a successful method for keeping general statutory law up to date and readily available.
 Beginning with the 1999 regular session of the Legislature, the Florida Statutes have been published in their entirety annually.
 Previously, the statutes were published following each odd-year regular session, and a Supplement was published following each even-year regular session.
-With annual publication of the Florida Statutes, other key features of the continuous revision system are provided more frequently as well.
-The Division of Statutory Revision submits reviser's bills to the Legislature annually rather than every two years.
-The adoption act, which provides for adoption of the official statutory law of the state, is submitted to the Legislature to be enacted every year instead of biennially.
+With annual publication of the Florida Statutes, other key features of the continuous revision system will be provided more frequently as well.
+The Division of Statutory Revision will submit reviser's bills to the Legislature annually rather than every two years.
+The adoption act, which provides for adoption of the official statutory law of the state, will be submitted to the Legislature to be enacted every year instead of biennially.

 HOW TO USE THE DIGEST:

 · To identify general laws and proposed constitutional amendments that deal with particular subjects, refer to the alphabetic subject index.